central, suspended, rotating fireplace

 Flue and other adaptation parts are made to measure

-Paint: matt black (standard) or anthracite grey (optional)
+Paint: matt black (standard) or anthracite grey (optional) or white (optional for indoor version)

 Guaranteed efficiency with a minimum flue length (interior plus exterior) of 4,25 m.